 Pair it with Oribe Gold Lust Repair & Restore Conditioner for the best results.

 Look no further than these shampoos and conditioners to help revive your dry, tired hair into being healthy and hydrated.
-Our top pick, Maui Moisture’s Heal + Hydrate Shea Butter Shampoo (view at Ulta), instantly hydrates hair after only one wash due to its Infusion of shea butter and aloe vera juice.
-However, if your hair is extremely damaged, Olaplex No.4 Bond Maintenance Shampoo is your best bet.
-The super-potent shampoo fixes hair with a formula that stylists and colorists rave about.
-Finally, if you’re after an affordable, clean, cruelty-free option, the new Odele Moisture Repair Shampoo (view at Odele) is one of our favorites (as is the accompanying conditioner.
+Our top picks, Maui Moisture’s Heal + Hydrate Shea Butter Shampoo and Conditioner, instantly hydrate hair after only one wash due to its Infusion of shea butter and aloe vera juice.
+However, if your hair is extremely damaged, Olaplex’s No.4 Bond Maintenance Shampoo and No. 5 Bond Maintenance Conditioner are your best bet.
+These raved-about, super-potent formulas repair broken bonds within the hair to revitalize brittle strands.
+Finally, if you’re after an affordable, clean, cruelty-free option, the new Odele Moisture Repair Shampoo and Conditioner is one of our favorites.

 To repair dry hair, Abramite recommends shampoos and conditioners that contain coconut oil, argan oil, and shea butter.
 “Coconut oil moisturizes and softens dull, coarse hair and prevents protein loss by nourishing and strengthening it with vitamins,'' she explains.
 “Argan oil contains vitamin E for silky soft strands and shea butter locks in moisture with vitamins A and E to heal and seal the cuticle, preventing breakage.”

 Sulfates and other harsh ingredients strip hair of natural oils.
 They can be very drying, which is exactly what you're trying to avoid.
 You want the shampoo to increase moisture and repair hair, not do the opposite.